pyOpenSci/lessons/publish-share-code/activity-1-share-code.md

 4. Check out the Zenodo landing page for your package.
 Do you see the new release there?

 :::{note}
-Note: it may take 5-10 minutes for the new release to process.
+Note: the new release may take 5-10 minutes to process.
 :::

 +++
+## Activity 5: Add a CITATION.cff file to your repo

+1. Visit [this website](https://citation-file-format.github.io/cff-initializer-javascript/#/start) which has a tool that allows you to create and validate a new CITATION.cff file.
+2. Using the tool above, add appropriate citation information using the citation you created for your package using Zenodo.
+3. Add the CITATION.cff file to your new GitHub repository!
+If you aren't comfortable using GitHub and git you can do this on GitHub using the GitHub add file button!

++++

-## Activity 5: Publish your package on test PyPI
+## Activity 6: Publish your package on test PyPI

 For this activity, you will practice publishing your package to test-pypi.
 We will follow the [guidance provided in this lesson](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html).